Biometric Categorization

 Current Context

-As of June 15, 2026, the clearest public legal treatment is the EU AI Act.
-Article 3 defines biometric categorization systems.
-Article 5 prohibits placing on the market, putting into service, or using systems that categorize individual people from biometric data to deduce or infer race, political opinions, trade union membership, religious or philosophical beliefs, sex life, or sexual orientation.
-The same provision excludes some labeling or filtering of lawfully acquired biometric datasets and categorizing biometric data in law enforcement contexts.
+As of June 16, 2026, the clearest public legal treatment is the EU AI Act.
+Article 3 defines biometric data, biometric identification, biometric verification, emotion-recognition systems, and biometric categorisation systems as separate concepts.
+Article 5 prohibits placing on the market, putting into service, or using biometric categorisation systems that categorize individual people from biometric data to deduce or infer race, political opinions, trade union membership, religious or philosophical beliefs, sex life, or sexual orientation.
+The same provision excludes some labeling or filtering of lawfully acquired biometric datasets and categorizing biometric data in law-enforcement contexts.

 Outside the AI Act, biometric categorization sits inside a broader technical family.
 NIST distinguishes face detection, face analysis, and face recognition: face analysis aims to identify attributes such as gender, age, or emotion, while face recognition compares facial features for verification or identification.
-NIST's 2019 demographic-effects study reported that most face-recognition algorithms it tested exhibited demographic differentials, with performance depending on the algorithm, application, and data.
+NIST's 2019 demographic-effects study reported demographic differentials in many face-recognition algorithms it tested, while emphasizing that performance depends on the algorithm, application, data, and error type.

 Key Distinctions

 Biometric verification is one-to-one: is this person who they claim to be?
 Biometric identification is one-to-many: who is this person in a database?
+Remote biometric identification identifies people without active involvement, typically at a distance.
+Emotion recognition infers emotions or intentions from biometric data.
 Biometric categorization is label-making: what category should be attached to this body, face, gait, voice, fingerprint, or behavioral trace?

 Governance and Safety